BlakeDalmas/Java/Matrix Encryption/readme.txt

 This is an encryption method I created, I decided to call it "Matrix Encryption" or "Dimensional Encryption".
-It's not very useful since there's much better methods, I just made it for fun.
+There's definitely other encryption methods that are much more efficient and secure, I just made this for fun in high school.

 Explanation:
 Say you want to encrypt the word "Dog".